Sammanthurai: Education

+The Sammanthurai Zonal Education Office operates 70 public schools in an area of 257 km2 and there are 26,039 students as of 2013.

 There are four public libraries are running under the local government.
-Main Amir Ali Public Library has more than 10,000 books and journals.
+The main Amir Ali Public Library has more than 10,000 books and journals.

 Economy

-Traditionally Sammanthuraiyans (natives of Sammanthurai) rely on farming.
-Agriculture is the most important source of income and paddy is the major crop cultivated in 55,000 acres.
+Agriculture is the most important source of income and paddy is the major crop of which 55,000 acres are cultivated.
 Other sources of revenue include the service sector and small businesses.

-Culture

-Sammanthurai culture is strongly influenced by Islamic thoughts.
-Life in Sammanthurai revolves around the prayer calls (Adhan).
-The people, particularly women, heavily depend on Adhan to keep their regular activities on track.
-The Adhan for early morning prayer well before sunrise acts as a wake-up alarm.
-It is followed by four prayer calls throughout the day.
-Friday is observed as spiritual day and the month of Ramadan (month of fasting) is observed as a spiritual month in Sammanthurai like in any Muslim country.
-Eid Al-Fitr and Eid al-Adha are the two festivals celebrated here.